 Partial dentures are designed to replace a specific number of teeth based on where the gaps in your smile.
 Think of them like a puzzle piece specially made to fit into the available space.
 Aside from that, they’re similar to full dentures in the materials used to craft them, and they also allow you to eat and speak normally after tooth loss.
 However, instead of relying on natural suction, partial dentures are typically held in place by metal clasps attached to the natural teeth.

-Benefits of Partial and Full Dentures
+The Benefits of Dentures

-The Advantages of Implant Dentures
+Implant Dentures

 Did you realize that dentures can be anchored to dental implants?
 With this type of restoration, your new teeth will be more stable and will stay in place at all times.
 You’ll never have to worry about teeth slipping while chewing or laughing.
 Also, the implant roots will stimulate the jawbone to keep it happy.
 Thanks to their durability, implant dentures can last for decades and often even last for the rest of a person’s life.